Consumer Decision Making Process [5 Step Full-Length Guide]

 They all serve the same purpose- to show the steps that a consumer takes on their journey to making a purchase.

-The consumer decision making process is a process that evaluates consumer behavior preceding a purchase and includes the following 5 steps:
+It is a process that evaluates consumer behavior preceding a purchase and includes the following 5 steps listed out:

 - Need Recognition

 - Information Search